EricThomson/gigadetector/readme.md

 If you have a working version of `tensorflow-gpu`, and a working driver and GPU installed, You should get a bunch of stuff that looks like gibberish, with the final line `True`.

-If you get `False` try entering `nvidia-smi` at the OS command line: if you do not get a reasonable response from nvidia, you probably need to troubleshoot the GPU-Driver-Cuda triad -- an ML rite of passage sent from the depths of hell.
+If you get `False` try entering `nvidia-smi` at the OS command line: if you do *not* get a reasonable response, you probably need to troubleshoot the GPU-Driver-Cuda triad -- an ML rite of passage sent from the depths of hell.
+Good luck.

 ### Install the tensorflow object detection api
 This API contains many useful utilities used by gigadetector that are provided by Google.
 For more on the API see: